Editor selections by Topic and Unit

 written by the Phun Physics

-This page contains procedures for a classroom demonstration that illustrates the concept of inertia.
+This classroom demonstration illustrates the concept of inertia.
 A large wooden crochet hoop is balanced on the lip of a glass soda bottle.
 A pencil is then balanced atop the hoop.
 The pencil remains stationary until the demonstrator yanks the hoop in a downward angle.
 Performed properly, the pencil should drop directly into the soda bottle below.
 The page contains photos and background information on the physics fundamentals (in this case, Newton's First Law of Motion).
 Performed incorrectly, the demo still illustrates the effects of a net external force on a stationary object.

 Subjects Levels Resource Types